 Always know which keywords you’re optimizing for before you begin writing.
-As you write, you’ll find ways to naturally work them into the content.
-It’s not idea to add the keywords in after the fact because you’ll just spend more time rewriting the content to make sure they fit.
+As you write, you’ll find ways to work them into the content naturally.
+It’s not an idea to add the keywords in after the fact because you’ll spend more time rewriting the content to make sure they fit.

 Choose keywords that don’t have a high level of competition because it will be difficult to impossible to rank for them.
 The websites that are already ranking for them have an unfair advantage, especially if your website is brand new.

 But, at the same time, you don’t want to go for keywords that don’t have a high search volume.
-Sure, you may rank number one, but if the phrase is only searched about 10 times a month, what’s the point?
-Unless you have a incredibly niche business, opt for keywords that have at least 100 searches every month.
+Sure, you may rank number one, but if the phrase is only searched about ten times a month, what’s the point?
+Unless you have an incredible niche business, opt for keywords that have at least 100 searches every month.

-While it’s true including keywords throughout your article is important, it shouldn’t be the main focus.
-Your main focus should be on informing or helping your readers, while the secondary focus needs to be on weaving the keywords into the content naturally.
+While it’s true, including keywords throughout your article is essential, it shouldn’t be the main focus.
+Your primary focus should be on informing or helping your readers, while the second focus needs to be on weaving the keywords into the content naturally.

 If you’re stuffing the keywords in the content over and over again, just for the sake of getting keywords in, Google may penalize you for it.

-In the past, 250 words was enough, but it is now seen as too light to provide real value.
+In the past, 250 words were enough, but it is now seen as too light to provide real value.
 Then, 500 words became the new standard.
-Research shows general blog posts are ideal at around 1,000 words, and heavier hitting posts that want to receive search engine traffic should be around 2,500 words.
+Research shows general blog posts are ideal at around 1,000 words, and more substantial hitting posts that want to receive search engine traffic should be approximately 2,500 words.

 Longer isn’t always better.
 Say what you need to say in as few words as possible, making sure that everything you add provides value to the consumer.

-The content should be readable for the average person, and should be free of spelling and grammar errors.
-If your content is full of errors, it can not only negatively affect ranking, but also cause your credibility to plummet.
+The content should be readable for the average person and should be free of spelling and grammar errors.
+If your content is full of mistakes, it can not only negatively affect ranking but also cause your credibility to plummet.
 Research shows just one spelling mistake could reduce your online sales by half.

-Search engines look at the URL of your content to understand what the content is about, so it’s a good place to include keywords.
+Search engines look at the URL of your content to understand what the content is about, so it’s an excellent place to include keywords.
 Remove unnecessary information like dates and categories to reduce clutter.

 Avoid using stock photos where possible, and keep images original when you can.
-One image is great, but make use of multiple images when you can.
+One image is excellent, but make use of multiple images when you can.